 Ingredients

-- 1.5 pounds orange flesh sweet potatoes about 2 medium sweet potatoes
+- 1.5 pounds sweet potatoes - about 2 medium sweet potatoes, will need 2 cups of mashed sweet potato, see note

 - ½ cup granulated sugar

-- ½ cup dark brown sugar or light brown sugar
+- ½ cup light brown sugar - or dark brown sugar

 - ½ teaspoon ground nutmeg